ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 # Ordering and configuring IBM Cloud Object Storage with Veeam
 {: #icos_ordering}

 With the release of Veeam Availability Suite 9.5 Update 4, Veeam is compatible with IBM Cloud Object Storage (ICOS).
-The ordering of IBM Cloud Object Storage is not automated when ordering Veeam on IBM Cloud, but it can be added after deployment.
+The ordering of IBM Cloud Object Storage is not automated when you order Veeam on IBM Cloud, but it can be added after deployment.

 To order IBM Cloud Object Storage, complete the following tasks in the specified order.